 Note: Over time, we will update the list of backward compatible changes.
 If you generate your own client proxies (like WCF clients), our guidance is that your client applications should be prepared to receive properties and derived types not previously defined by the Microsoft Graph API service.
 Microsoft Graph API follows the guidance described in the Model Versioning section in the Microsoft REST API guidelines.

 The following versions of the Microsoft Graph API are currently available.

 In general, APIs debut in the beta version and are accessible in the

 https://graph.microsoft.com/beta endpoint.
 For beta API documentation, see Microsoft Graph beta endpoint reference.
-Expect breaking changes to the beta version from time to time.
-Do not take a production dependency on /beta APIs.
+Expect breaking changes and deprecation of APIs in the beta version from time to time.
+Do not take a production dependency on beta APIs.

 The current version of Microsoft Graph is v1.0.
 Exposed under

 https://graph.microsoft.com/v1.0, the Microsoft Graph API v1.0 version contains features that are generally available and ready for production use.
 Browse the documentation for the v1.0 APIs.